Original film title in Malay: Serangan Orang Minyak

 This was a reversal of what happened with the ‘Pontianak’ film sequels, where Malay Film Productions beat the race to release Anak Pontianak (‘Son of Pontianak’; in February 1958), forcing Cathay-Keris to drop the plans for their own Anak Pontianak, change tack and release their Sumpah Pontianak at a later date in April 1958, during the Hari Raya season.

-Cathay Keris’ first Orang Minyak is now considered lost.
-We are left with a review and synopsis from the Straits Times (14 February 1958): “… an elusive, ominous figure, covered in dripping black oil, he terrorizes kampongs and embarks on a trail of murder.
+A review and synopsis of Orang Minyak in the Straits Times (14 February 1958) described: “… an elusive, ominous figure, covered in dripping black oil, he terrorizes kampongs and embarks on a trail of murder.
 Then the police lay a trap for him in a haunted house.”
 Hinging on Orang Minyak’s box-office success, L. Krishnan went on to make a sequel Serangan Orang Minyak (released in November 1958), which continued the story from the first installment.
 Which explains why Serangan Orang Minyak begins with a scene at the Outram Prison (Pearl’s Hill Prison) where the Oily Man character (Nordin Ahmad) is shown imprisoned, but makes an escape with the help of a flaming torch summoned by a talking banana tree.

 The Oily Man is out to enact revenge on police inspector Dasuki (M. Amin) who plotted his arrest in the first Orang Minyak movie.
 He taunted Dasuki with phone threats and written warnings on slips of paper passed to him in a barbershop.
 Dasuki senses that his beautiful wife (Latifah Omar) is in danger, knowing that the Oily Man is a devilish serial rapist.
 He also sends his (incompetent) subordinates to guard his father’s house (a colonial era Anglo-Malay style bungalow; we are still wondering whose house it was, in reality, and where it was located).